 You will need a container filled with beans, a spoon, and a cup.
 Each player will take turns scooping up beans with the spoon and transferring them to the cup.
 If, at any point, the beans spill, that player will lose all of their beans.
 The player with the most beans at the end of the game wins!

-This is a classic game that can be used to practice any number of skills, including number recognition, counting, and addition.
+This classic game can be used to practice any number of skills, including number recognition, counting, and addition.
 The objective of the game is to be the first player to get five numbers in a row (up, down, across, or diagonally).

 How to play: